 v.
 Shevin, 407 U.S. 67, 92 S.Ct.
 1983 (1972), and North

 Inc. v.
 Di-Chem, Inc., 419 U.S. 601, 95 S.Ct.
 719

-(1975), are important in understanding the views of the
+(1975), are important in understanding the views of the Supreme

-popular position of late that Goldberg
+There is a popular position of late that Goldberg

 v.
 Kelly, 397 U.S. 254, 90 S.Ct.
-1011 (1970), is
+1011 (1970), is the

-of due process in reference to tax matters, the cases of Phillips
+process in reference to tax matters, the cases of Phillips

 v.
 CIR, 283 U.S. 589, 51 S.Ct.
 608 (1931), and CIR

 v.
 Shapiro, 424 U.S. 614, 96 S.Ct.
 1062 (1976), are

 the ones to be read.